 In Part 1 of our blog series on audience-aware streaming, we looked at how encoding can help reduce the energy consumption (and therefore the environmental impact) of streaming.
 Now, let’s look at the role of the CDN.

 There is a way around this.
 In an elastic CDN, the CDN gets information about which CDN nodes are being solicited.
-Furthermore, the CDN is elastic, meaning it is cloud-native and can allocate resources to different functions within minutes.
+Furthermore, the CDN is cloud-native and can allocate resources to different functions within minutes.
 It uses the information to allocate only the necessary resources for the CDN function.
-Therefore, if on-premises resources are not sufficient, cloud resources can be used.
-The CDN can expand temporarily to meet peak requirements.
+And this, while the other resources can be allocated to different functions, such as file transcoding.
+When necessary, it can temporarily expand the CDN to meet peak requirements.
 It can then immediately go back to its previous size.
 This way, waste is eliminated.
-And having fewer servers required translates into a more sustainable streaming service.
+And requiring fewer servers translates into a more sustainable streaming service.

 Audience-aware Streaming: Linking Compression and CDN for Maximum Efficiency